Skip to content

 T+25h(new failure)new row in the next windowfirst again

-The window resets each time something is sent.
-After a check-in or summary, the next failure starts a fresh window — the “first” cadence repeats as long as failures keep arriving.
+The window resets every time something goes out.
+After a check-in or a summary, the next failure kicks off a fresh window — so the “first” cadence just repeats for as long as failures keep rolling in.

-Rule of thumb for a task that fails repeatedly: at most one outbound message every coalesce_window / occurrence_ring.
-Defaults give one message every six minutes.
-Raise occurrence_ring for fewer messages, lower coalesce_window for a faster recovery summary.
+A handy rule of thumb for a task that’s failing repeatedly: you’ll get at most one outbound message every coalesce_window / occurrence_ring.
+With the defaults, that’s one message every six minutes.
+Want fewer?
+Raise occurrence_ring.
+Want the recovery summary sooner?
+Lower coalesce_window.

-If every failure is independently meaningful — for example a CI build agent — set coalesce_outbound = false.
-The bell still coalesces (the row count would otherwise grow without bound); only outbound deliveries change.
+If every single failure genuinely matters on its own — a CI build agent, say — set coalesce_outbound = false.
+The bell keeps coalescing regardless (otherwise its row count would just grow forever); only the outbound deliveries change.

-If the channel returns a 5xx or the network is down, the notifier retries with exponential backoff (1s base, 60s cap, 5-minute total budget) and respects Retry-After on 429 responses.
+If the channel hands back a 5xx, or the network’s down, the notifier retries with exponential backoff (1s base, 60s cap, a 5-minute total budget) and honours Retry-After on a 429.

-When retries run out, the daemon creates a notify.delivery_failed event carrying the original event’s metadata.
-That event is sent only to the bell — never back through the outbound router.
-Retrying the same channel to tell you that channel is down would just make things worse.
-You see a yellow warning in the bell with the original task and kind.
+When the retries are exhausted, the daemon raises a notify.delivery_failed event carrying the original event’s metadata.
+That one goes only to the bell — never back out through the outbound router.
+Retrying the same dead channel just to announce that the channel is dead would only dig the hole deeper.
+What you see is a yellow warning in the bell naming the original task and kind.

 • Secrets stay local.
-They live in env vars, files under the data dir, or inline TOML — and they never travel anywhere except the HTTPS request body to the channel endpoint.
+They live in env vars, files next to runwisp.toml, or inline TOML, and the only place they ever travel is the HTTPS request body going to the channel endpoint.

 • Secrets are never logged.
-Webhook URLs and bot tokens are redacted from any error message before it reaches the daemon log or the bell.
+Webhook URLs and bot tokens get redacted from any error message before it reaches the daemon log or the bell.

-• Secrets are never sent to the optional control-plane integration.
+• Secrets are never handed to the optional control-plane integration.